 At least once every three years, unless the parent and the LEA agree that a re-evaluation is unnecessary (34 CFR 300.303(b)(2) and 20 USC 1414(a)(2)(B)).

 BEGINNING OF THE SCHOOL YEAR

-The Diagnostic Specialist and Speech/Language Pathologist schedules a REED meeting one semester prior to the due date of the three year re-evaluation date so that the evaluation can be completed within the timeline.
+The Diagnostic Specialist and Speech-Language Pathologist schedules a Review of Existing Evaluation Data (REED) meeting approximately one semester prior to the due date of the three year re-evaluation date so that the evaluation can be completed within the timeline.

-The Diagnostic Specialist or Speech/Language Pathologist is responsible for collecting previous evaluations and information provided by the parents (English, Spanish), current classroom-based, local, and/or state assessments, classroom-based observations and related service providers, and health information provided by the school nurse.
+The Diagnostic Specialist or Speech-Language Pathologist is responsible for collecting previous evaluations and information provided by the parents, current classroom-based, local, and/or state assessments, classroom-based observations and related service providers, and health information provided by the school nurse.

 General education and/or special education personnel forms may be completed by multiple sources.

 Any personnel with relevant information concerning the student will be asked to complete, sign, and date the form.